simonagren/simonagren.github.io/content/posts/continueing-durable/index.md

 ___

-## Extending the Project and changing patterns
+## Extending the Project and changing pattern
 We will use a common pattern called "Fan out Fan in".
 It's really about doing a lot of stuff in parallel.
 To some extent we care about the order of things, that is when we `yield` and wait for an activity.
 But in many other parts of the code we just run asynchronous calls in parallel and they are finished when they are.
 We also introduce subOrchestrators, which is basicly an orchestrator started by another orchestrator.
 We will run plenty of these in parallel.

 ![architecture](./architecture.jpg)